OBSERVABILITY PLATFORM

 You determined that the billing-svc service is generating the most errors, which is also impacting the payment-gateway-svc service.

-10. On the Trace Explorer page, click Create Metric to create a trace metric for detecting future issues with the billing-svc service.
+10. On the Trace Explorer page, click the three vertical dots icon, and then select Create Metric to create a trace metric for detecting future issues with the billing-svc service.

 Other on-call engineers can use this trace metric to open a predefined query in Trace Explorer and help reduce the time to identify and fix issues with this service.